 - Your EIN

 - A copy of your LLC operating agreement

 An LLC (Limited Liability Company)

 An LLC is a legal business model that combines the characteristics of a sole proprietorship, a corporation, and a general partnership.

-On the other hand, an LLC has the perks of corporate personhood such as it can hire employees, have a bank account, buy property etc. More importantly in case of any legal trouble or unforeseen business circumstances, the creditors can not claim the personal assets of the owner/s of the LLC.
+On the other hand, an LLC has the perks of corporate personhood such as it can hire employees, having a bank account, buying property, etc. More importantly in case of any legal trouble or unforeseen business circumstances, the creditors can not claim the personal assets of the owner/s of the LLC.

 LLC is very flexible in terms of choosing the route to pay income taxes and in deciding how financial interests will be split up among the members.

 An LLC often enables the transfer of the ownership interests to family members that are more tax-advantaged.
 The following are the possible choices for an LLC to choose its taxation process.